mtux/GenealogicalTree/README.md

 To use it, just run the executable and follow the instructions. it should be easy and fun.

-*Bonus feature*: It has a random data generator built in to play with.
+*Bonus feature*: It has a random data generator built in to provide some data for testing purpose.